 What can my Guinea Pig eat?

-Guinea pigs can eat a huge variety of fruits, vegetables, herbs and other plants.
-Hay is an essential in your guinea pigs diet as it provides the much needed fiber, protein and roughage that a healthy guinea pig requires.
+Guinea pigs can eat a huge variety of fruits, vegetables, herbs and other plants however hay should make up the majority of their diet.
+Hay is an essential in your guinea pigs diet as it provides the much needed fiber, protein and roughage that a healthy guinea pig requires to maintain a healthy .
 Timothy hay is a great hay to supply for your guinea pig as it contains the right balance of fiber, protein and carbohydrates and can be eaten throughout all stages of a guinea pigs life.

-Fresh grass is a great food for a guinea pigs diet as it can be consumed in large amounts and is great for their digestive system.
+Fresh grass is a great food in a guinea pigs diet as it can be consumed in large amounts and is great for their digestive system.
+If you don’t have grass in your yard – don’t worry!
+Wheatgrass, the freshly sprouted leaves of the wheat plant, can be easily grow indoors and is a great alternative to backyard grass for your guinea pig.
 When selecting grass for your guinea pig you should select fresh grass that you know hasn’t been sprayed with any chemicals.
-Lawn clippings should never be given to your guinea pig in substitute for grass.
+Lawn clippings should never be given to your guinea pig in substitute for grass, as they may contain harmful debris or toxic plants.

-Pellets are an addition to your guinea pigs diet, however not all pellets marketed towards guinea pigs are suitable for their diets.
-When choosing a pellet for your guinea pig look for something that is timothy hay based instead of alfalfa, and ensure there are no nuts or seeds in the mixture.
+Pellets are an excellent addition to your guinea pigs diet, however not all pellets marketed towards guinea pigs are suitable or healthy.
+When choosing a pellet for your guinea pig look for something that is timothy hay based instead of alfalfa, and ensure there are no nuts or seeds in the mixture as they can be choking hazards and are too rich in fat.

 Fresh vegetables may be fed to your guinea pig daily, however fruits should be treated as treats and fed sparingly.
-One cup of fresh fruits and vegetables is allowed per guinea pig per day as over consumption of vegetables and especially fruits can cause diarrhea.
+One cup of fresh fruits and vegetables is allowed per guinea pig per day as over consumption of vegetables and especially fruits can cause diarrhea or digestive upset.

 Below is a list of several fruits, vegetables, plants and herbs that guinea pigs enjoy eating as well as a list of toxic foods for guinea pigs.

-Feed Sparingly: 2 – 4 times a week in small portions
+Feed Occasionally: 2 – 4 times a week in small portions (best spaced several days apart)

 While vegetables are an important staple in a guinea pigs diet, not all vegetables are suited for daily feeding.
+Leafy greens should make up the bulk of your guinea pigs vegetable intake, but there are a variety of other vegetables that your guinea pig will enjoy too.
 All new foods should be introduced gradually and in small amounts to prevent digestive problems.
 Guinea pigs should be allowed one cup of fresh veggie per pig per day and all vegetables should be served raw.

-- Beetroot – Fed in small amounts as a treat due to the oxialic acid content.
+- Beetroot – Beetroot and its leaves can be fed in small amounts as a treat due to the oxialic acid content.
 May take colour on urine or stools

-- Brussel Sprouts – Can be hard to digest and may cause gas in excess amounts
+- Brussel Sprouts – Can be hard to digest and may cause gas in excess amounts, feed sparingly

-- Cabbage – Feed sparingly as excess amounts can cause gas and bloat.
+- Cabbage – Feed sparingly as excess amounts can cause gas and bloat, remember to introduce foods slowly – especially foods that can cause gas

 - Capsicum – Also known as bell pepper, red capsicum is one of the best ways for your guinea pig to get vitamin C. Can be fed daily.

 - Celery – Chop stem into small pieces to prevent choking.
-Rich in calcium so should be fed in small amounts, or none at all to guinea pigs prone to bladder infections.
+The leaves can be rich in calcium so should be fed in small amounts, or none at all to guinea pigs prone to bladder infections.

-- Cucumber – Very popular among guinea pigs but can cause diarrhea in excess amounts
+- Cucumber – Very popular among guinea pigs and a good staple to promote hydration but can cause diarrhea in excess amounts

-- Endive – Rich in vitamins and minerals and is a favourite among guinea pigs
+- Endive – Rich in vitamins and minerals, leafy

-- Fennel – Rich in vitamins and minerals but may take a colour on urine
+- Fennel – Rich in vitamins and minerals and may take a colour on urine,

 - Kale – High in vitamin A and should be fed sparingly